 - High-kicking.
 Raising your foot above another player’s head, unless nobody is close to you.

 - Verbal abuse to other players, games official, or the spectators

-A red card is given for serious offense, mostly for violent behavior towards referee, linesmen, or other players.
+A red card is given for serious offenses, mostly for violent behavior towards referees, linesmen, or other players.